 The Discipline and Corrective Action Policy states that the Privacy Officer investigates all privacy and security related disciplinary matters.
 The Confidentiality Agreement, which must be signed by all agents, states that a breach of the terms of the Confidentiality Agreement, BORN policies and procedures, and/or the provisions of the Act may result in disciplinary action which can include termination of employment or legal action.
-The Privacy Officer, in consultation with the BORN Director and CHEO Human Resources, determines the type of disciplinary action appropriate to the issue: oral warning and/or additional privacy and security training; written warning and/or additional privacy and security training; suspension without pay and/or additional privacy and security training; or termination of employment.
+The Privacy Officer, in consultation with the BORN Director and CHEO Human Resources, determines the type of disciplinary action appropriate to the issue: oral warning and/or additional privacy and security training; written warning and/or additional privacy and security training; or termination of employment.